-According to the Better Business Bureau (BBB), American Profit Recovery, Inc. was founded and incorporated in 2003.
+They’re legit.
+According to the Better Business Bureau (BBB), American Profit Recovery, Inc. is a legitimate collection agency, founded and incorporated in 2003.
 The BBB opened its file in 2005.
 APR is listed as a collection agency, billing service, and bookkeeping service with 60 employees.
 APR’s profile page on the BBB site describes APR as “a collection agency with offices in Massachusetts, Michigan and North Carolina.
 APR specializes in the collection of third-party debt in industries such as medical/dental, banking, trades, lawn care and other professional services.”
 Buzzfile estimates APR’s annual revenue at $4.7 million.

-According to its website, APR “serves the debt collection needs of many industries …with specialists…that have spent time working in the industries they serve.”
+According to its website, American Profit Recovery “serves the debt collection needs of many industries with specialists that have spent time working in the industries they serve.”
 APR provides “a strategic approach to each account based on years of knowledge and understanding of each particular industry.”
-They list the following nine specific industries as their client base: lawncare and landscaping businesses; financial institutions; medical and dental offices; business-to-business and commercial accounts; veterinarians; professional services such as accountants and law firms; fuel and gas distribution companies; schools, including universities; and small businesses.
+They list the following nine specific industries as their client base: lawn care and landscaping businesses; financial institutions; medical and dental offices; business-to-business and commercial accounts; veterinarians; professional services such as accountants and law firms; fuel and gas distribution companies; schools, including universities; and small businesses.

 APR’s “Tier I” collection services, part of an extended business office service, focus on less delinquent accounts to save clients’ staff time.
 Their “Tier II” division is for “harder to collect accounts…and uses a more proactive approach to debt collections that incorporates phone work, skip tracing, credit reporting and in some cases legal action if feasible and necessary.”
 Whether Tier I or Tier II, APR cites tact and diplomacy as their most effective collection tools.